 To be eligible for H-1B status, the following requirements must be met:

-- The employee must have an offer of employment from a U.S. employer; an employee may not self-petition.
+- The employee must have a job offer from a U.S. employer; an employee may not self-petition.

 - The job must qualify as a "specialty occupation," as explained below.